Trump to address nation on new Afghan strategy - PakObserver

 Mattis arrived in Jordan Sunday on the first day of a five-day swing through the Middle East, Turkey and Eastern Europe.

-There are now about 8,400 US and 5,000 NATO troops supporting Afghanistan’s security forces in the fight against Taliban and other militants.
+There are now about 8,400 US and 5,000 Nato troops supporting Afghanistan’s security forces in the fight against Taliban and other militants.
 But the situation has remained as deadly as ever, with more than 2,500 Afghan police and troops killed from January 1 to May 8.
+AFP